Special attestation from a French accountant: types, steps and fees 2026

 Expert note: This article was written by our chartered accountancy firm.
 Information is current as of 2026.
 For a personalised review of your situation, contact us.

-Last updated: 30 May 2026 — Reviewed by Samuel HAYOT, chartered accountant (expert-comptable) registered with the Paris Regional Council of the Order.
+Last updated: 30 May 2026 : Reviewed by Samuel HAYOT, chartered accountant (expert-comptable) registered with the Paris Regional Council of the Order.

 A statutory attestation from a French chartered accountant (expert-comptable) is increasingly required by third parties: banks, landlords, public authorities, France Travail (the French unemployment agency), lenders and commercial partners.
 Not all requests are equal, however, and a chartered accountant can only certify what they have actually examined through documented procedures.
 Understanding the framework, the limits and the practical uses of this document allows you to anticipate the request, prepare it correctly and avoid unnecessary delays.

-Direct answer: a special attestation (attestation particuliere) is a written professional finding, governed by CSOEC professional standard NP 3100, established after examination of the source documents.
+Direct answer: a special attestation (attestation particuliere) is a written professional finding, governed by CNOEC professional standard NP 3100, established after examination of the source documents.
 It engages the accountant's professional liability and constitutes probative evidence for third parties.
 It does not replace a statutory audit opinion issued by a commissaire aux comptes (statutory auditor).

 What is a special attestation from a French chartered accountant?#

-Unlike a statutory audit — a legal mission reserved for the commissaire aux comptes — a special attestation is a focused mission governed by NP 3100.
+Unlike a statutory audit : a legal mission reserved for the commissaire aux comptes : a special attestation is a focused mission governed by NP 3100.
 Each attestation must specify its subject matter, the period covered, the nature of the procedures carried out and the limits of the finding formulated.
-The chartered accountant engages their professional liability insurance (RCP) when issuing such a document (Article 14, Decree no. 2012-432 of 30 March 2012 on the code of professional conduct).
+The chartered accountant engages their professional liability insurance (RCP) when issuing such a document (Articles 134 to 140, Decree no. 2012-432 of 30 March 2012; Article 138 sets a minimum cover of €500,000 per claim and €1,000,000 per insurance year).

 NP 3100 covers attestations on factual information, distinct from opinion missions (presentation, limited review, contractual audit).
 It requires: a specific engagement letter, examination of source documents, a neutrally worded conclusion referenced to the documents examined, and a signed written report bearing the accountant's stamp.